 In particular we are looking for people with one or more of the following skills and experiences:

-- experience of working for or with key employers in the Darlington and Tees Valley areas.
+- Experience of working for or with key employers in the Darlington, Tees Valley and North Yorkshire areas.

 Appointments are for up to four years in the first instance.

 The Corporation usually meets five times per year, with meetings scheduled for Tuesday evenings from 5.30pm.
 Governors are also invited to join one of the Corporation’s main Committees (Finance, Estates and Employment, Audit, Quality and Standards, Student Liaison); these committees meet between three and five times per year.
 The Corporation meets once or twice per year for full day strategic planning events and governors are also encouraged to attend relevant college events throughout the year.
 Governors need to commit time to prepare for meetings, including reading and reviewing papers, reports and minutes.

 The Corporation is committed to promoting equality of opportunity and welcomes and encourages applications from people of all backgrounds.
 We would particularly welcome applications from women, black and minority ethnic candidates, as they are currently under represented within the Governing Body.